glennmatlin/FIFE_manuscript/wopr/main.typ

 open directions for evaluation and sharing of artifacts.

 === military uses (glenn/stu)
+[battlefield/material focused wargames vs diplomacy we can leave diplomatic aspects of military wargames to next section to avoid overlap, can mention] - isaac

-=== International Diplomacy Games
+=== Diplomacy Games
-Diplomatic wargaming centers on language, signaling, and credibility rather than material force.
+Diplomacy wargaming centers on language, signaling, and credibility rather than material force and are used in international diplomacy and international relations studies.
 Open‑ended, argument‑driven formats (seminar, matrix) capture how positions evolve through persuasion, norm invocation, and threat–promise exchanges across multiple stakeholders (states, IOs, NGOs, industry).
-When LMs participate, their value is in maintaining coherent narratives over long horizons, proposing plausible options under contested facts, and helping surface implicit assumptions in briefs and communiqués.
+When LMs participate, their value is in maintaining coherent narratives over long horizons, proposing plausible options under contested facts, helping surface implicit assumptions in briefs and communiqués, processing scenarios, and aiding with adjudication on non-analytical judging rubrics.

+Similar to military wargames, diplomatic wargaming are a commonplace in experiental learning for military and diplomatic training and in international relations studies.
+It provides support for better understanding of unseen or infrequent scenarios (such as nuclear crises) or to reevaluate existing scenario for alternate outcomes.

-Compared with battlefield scenarios, diplomatic games emphasize incomplete and asymmetric information, face‑saving, and issue linkage (security tied to trade, technology, or climate).
+Compared with battlefield scenarios, diplomatic games emphasize incomplete and asymmetric information, face‑saving, issue linkage (security tied to trade, technology, or climate), and a shift away from material forces towards abstracted interests.
 Facilitation and adjudication must account for audience costs, domestic politics, and path dependence across rounds.
 LMs can assist by drafting position papers, back‑channel messages, or press releases in different registers, while humans retain control of red lines, escalation ladders, and legitimacy constraints.

 Practical design choices that matter include: clear turn structure (front‑channel vs. back‑channel), explicit rules for information sharing and leaks, and rubrics that reward consistency and coalition‑building rather than only “wins.”
 Artifact capture (transcripts, proposals, dissent notes) is crucial for after‑action learning.
 Reproducibility improves when scenarios, prompts, and adjudication criteria are shared alongside model/version information.

+International diplomacy and relations wargames particularly benefit from wargaming because of its creative and non-analytical structure.
+With subjective rubrics and emphasis on cooperation and social interactions, creative players and adjudications are nearly necessary and alleviates human cost from traditional executions of diplomatic wargames with human players and computers whether it is thorugh fully autonomous or human-aided.

 === business/organization wargames (glenn and rohan)
 Business and organizational wargames use competitive or cooperative scenarios to stress‑test strategy under uncertainty (market entry, pricing, regulatory change, supply‑chain disruption, M&A).
 Open‑ended play surfaces narrative risks (misaligned incentives, vendor lock‑in, reputation shocks) that spreadsheets can miss.
 LMs can play roles as competitor teams, regulators, customers, or internal functions (legal, comms), generating options and counter‑moves in natural language.